-- Develop programming that fosters learning and development within the living environment.
+- Develop programming that fosters learning and development within the living environment in coordination with the Academic Internship team as well as the Advisor, Civic Engagement and Inclusion Initiatives.

 - Serve as a conduct officer for mid-level violations of TWC’s Code of Conduct.
 In collaboration with the Director, impose sanctions for policy violations and ensure timely resolution to conduct issues.

-- Support Student Services by serving on the Central Staff On-call rotation, acting as the primary contact during building crises and incidents for TWC’s residential population.
+- Schedule the TWC on-call rotation and serve on the Central Staff On-call rotation, acting as the primary contact during building crises and incidents for TWC’s residential population.

 - In conjunction with the Director, manage the Residential and Academic Facility at NoMa (RAF) Concierge desk and its functions, including training of staff and updating of documents and/or processes.